Poincar\'e theory for compact abelian one-dimensional solenoidal groups

-It is well--known, by covering space theory, that for any integer $n\geq 1$, it is defined the unbranched covering space of degree $n$, $p_n:\UC \To \UC$ given by $z\longmapsto {z^n}$.
-If $n,m\in \Z^+$ and $n$ divides $m$, then there exists a unique covering map $p_{nm}:\UC\To \UC$ such that $p_n \circ p_{nm} = p_m$.
-This determines a projective system of covering spaces $\{\UC,p_n\}_{n\geq 1}$ whose projective limit is the \textsf{universal one--dimensional solenoid}
+It is well known, by covering space theory, that for any integer $n\geq 1$, it is defined the unbranched covering space of degree $n$, $p_n:\UC \To \UC$ given by $z\mTo {z^n}$.
+If $n,m\in \Z^+$ and $n$ divides $m$ then there exists a unique covering map $p_{nm}:\UC\To \UC$ such that $p_n \circ p_{nm} = p_m$.
+This determines a projective system of covering spaces $\{\UC,p_n\}_{n\geq 1}$ whose projective limit is the \textsf{universal one dimensional solenoid}

-with canonical projection $\Ss\To \UC$, determined by projection onto the first coordinate, which determines a locally trivial $\Zz$--bundle structure $\Zz\hookrightarrow \Ss \To \UC$. $\Zz:=\underleftarrow{\lim}\; \Z/m\Z$ is the profinite completion of $\Z$, which is a compact, perfect and totally disconnected abelian topological group homeomorphic to the Cantor set.
+with canonical projection $\Ss\To \UC$ determined by projection onto the first coordinate, with a locally trivial $\Zz$--bundle structure $\Zz\hookrightarrow \Ss \To\UC$.
+Here, $\displaystyle{\Zz := \varprojlim_{n\in \N} \Z/n\Z}$ is the profinite completion of $\Z$, which is a compact, perfect and totally disconnected Abelian topological group homeomorphic to the Cantor set.
 Being $\Zz$ the profinite completion of $\Z$, it admits a canonical inclusion of $\Z$ whose image is dense.

-$\Ss$ can also be realized as the orbit space of the $\Q$--bundle structure $\Q \hookrightarrow \A \To \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers which is a locally compact abelian group, $\Q$ is a discrete subgroup of $\A$ and $\A/\Q \cong \Ss$ is a compact abelian group (see \cite{RV}).
-From this perspective, $\A/\Q$ can be seen as a projective limit whose $n$--th component corresponds to the unique covering of degree $n\geq 1$ of $\UC$. $\Ss$ is also called the \textsf{algebraic universal covering space} of the circle $\UC$.
+$\Ss$ can also be realized as the orbit space of the $\Q$--bundle structure $\Q \hookrightarrow \A \To \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers which is a locally compact Abelian group, $\Q$ is a discrete subgroup of $\A$ and $\A/\Q \cong \Ss$ is a compact Abelian group (see \cite{RV}).
+From this perspective, $\A/\Q$ can be seen as a projective limit whose $n$--th component corresponds to the unique covering space of degree $n\geq 1$ of $\UC$. $\Ss$ is also called the \textsf{algebraic universal covering space} of the circle $\UC$.
 The Galois group of the covering is $\Zz$, the \textsf{algebraic fundamental group} of $\UC$.